churchianity/Clue/notes.md

 0. Input

     If a source code file is provided, its source (and the source of its dependencies, via the `import` statement) is read immediately.

+    In Clue, you should only need to provide one source code file per program.

     If the --sandbox or --interactive mode is used, after reading any source files, you are dropped into an interactive prompt.
 Code you type is read in and injected into the program, evaluated immediately as if specified to be compile-time executed.